chef-boneyard/chef-web-docs-2016/includes_lwrp/includes_lwrp_custom_provider_logs.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Use the ``Chef::Log`` class in a lightweight provider to define log entries that are created during a |chef| run.
+Use the ``Chef::Log`` class in a lightweight provider to define log entries that are created during a |chef client| run.
 The syntax for a log message is as follows:

 .. code-block:: ruby